hezarai/hezar/docs/guide/hezar_architecture.md

 to the Hub after saving.

-## Concept 4: Task-base Modeling & Training
+## Concept 4: Task-based Modeling & Training
 Hezar is a practical library not a framework (it can be though!).
 That's why we decided to categorize models, trainers, datasets, etc. under task names e.g, `speech_recognition`, `language_modeling`, etc. If you've worked with other libraries, this might somewhat seem irrational, but trust us!
 For most users and usages this fits better!

+Currently, all models, trainers and datasets are categorized by task name, but this does not mean that for every task, there exists a model, trainer, dataset, etc.

-## Concept 5: Integration with other tools
+## Concept 5: Integration with Other Tools
 Re-inventing the wheel has no place in Hezar.
-It's strongly recommended that if something already exists somewhere and we want it, just copy and paste it into the code!<br>
+It's strongly recommended that if something already exists somewhere, and we want it, just copy and paste it into the code!<br>
-In terms of backbone frameworks and libraries, we carefully R&D the present tools and choose the one that is the most simple yet popular.
+In terms of backbone frameworks and libraries, we carefully R&D the present tools and choose the one that is the simplest yet popular.

 More specifically, here's a simple summary of the core modules in Hezar:
 - **Models**:  Every model is a `hezar.models.Model` instance which is in fact, a PyTorch `nn.Module` wrapper with extra features for saving, loading, exporting, etc.